moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 --------------------------

-I had a few goals for my offering of MAE 297: 1) increase the diversity (industry/academic, gender, age, etc[.]) of the speakers and the topics, 2) bring as many speakers as possible from outside UCD on the limited budget, and 3) initiate a method to share the talks with the world.
-I developed a `course website`_ to highlight the speaker schedule and biographies.
-I obtained permission from most of the speakers to post `their talks`_ publicly to YouTube. [not sure if worth time and space but would it be benefitial to explain why the external speakers and public sharing of course materials would be beneficial?]
+I had a few goals for my offering of MAE 297: 1) increase the diversity (industry/academic, gender, age, etc.) of the speakers and the topics, 2) bring as many speakers as possible from outside UCD on the limited budget, and 3) initiate a method to share the talks with the world.
+I developed a `course website`_ to highlight the speaker schedule, biographies, and videos.
+I obtained permission from most of the speakers to post `their talks`_ publicly to YouTube.

 .. _course website: https://moorepants.github.io/mae297/
 .. _their talks: https://www.youtube.com/playlist?list=PLzAwokZEM7asyvMmXP2pOU0s0V6OyRumi